Bewitched (2005 film): Plot

 Rather than be angry at her, Jack is fascinated with Isabel and chases after her, accepting all her comments.
 After another taping (with Isabel having dialogue), their romance blossoms.
 But the next day, Jack's estranged wife Sheila arrives, determined to woo Jack back.
 Isabel sees this and casts a spell on her, making her sign the divorce papers and having her decide to move to Iceland.
 Jack, thrilled, announces he will be throwing a party at his house, to celebrate the divorce.

 Nigel attends the party with Iris and when Nigel begins flirting with much younger guests, Iris reveals that she is also a witch and casts a spell on each girl.
 When Jack makes a toast stating that the truth will be revealed to everyone, Isabel decides to tell Jack she's a witch.
 At first, thinking she's simply an amateur magician, Jack finally believes her when she levitates him with her broom.
 Jack becomes frightened and shoos her away with a stick.
 Offended and heartbroken, Isabel flies off.

 Jack takes this hard, being brought to the studios by the police and becoming disenchanted with the project.
 Isabel decides to return home, having no further reason to stay.
-Jack, imagining himself on the Conan O'Brien Show, is visited by Uncle Arthur, who convinces Jack not to let Isabel leave, because Jack still loves her, and she won't be able to return for 100 years (which is later proven to be a lie Arthur made up to inspire Jack).
+Jack, imagining himself on Late Night with Conan O'Brien, is visited by Uncle Arthur, who convinces Jack not to let Isabel leave, because Jack still loves her, and she won't be able to return for 100 years (which is later proven to be a lie Arthur made up to inspire Jack).
 Arthur drives him to the studio where he finds Isabel at the set.
 Jack apologizes to her and tells her he wants to marry her.
 Six months later, they get married and move into their new neighborhood (which resembles the neighborhood in the series, with the Kravitzes living right across the street).